christoffer-nylen/backstrace/README.md

 # backstrace
-**backstrace** is a script that analyzes the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).
-It searches for PATTERNS in each file that was opened by the traced process.
-It expects that strace has been executed with the `-ttt` format option.
+**backstrace** searches for PATTERNS in each file that was opened by the traced process.
+This is achieved by analyzing the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).

+**backstrace** expects that strace has been executed with the `-ttt` format option.

 Example: A trouble-shooter wants to find the cause of a build system failure.